NCleverly/CommonCore/README.md

 ### CommonCore.Fonts

 - This project provides additional implementation to use Custom Fonts on a project that uses the CommonCore template.
 (Example found on reference guide project)

+### CommonCore.Logging

+- This project provides additional implementation to use embedded analytics and error logging on a project that uses the CommonCore template.
+(Example found on reference guide project)

+### CommonCore.Native

+- This project provides additional implementation to use native iOS & Android projects with MVVM patterns on a project that uses the CommonCore template.
+(Example found on CommonCore.NativeExample project under samples)